lena-kilian/lena-kilian.github.io/abm/index.md

     assert agents[1].x_position == 48 or agents[1].x_position == 52
 ```

 In testing, it is important to test for various scenarios.
 In this case, I therefore tested that both cases (store >= 100 and store < 100) were functioning properly.
 This was also done for the other functions.
-For instance, `test_eat` tested for the reduction of units from the environment and the addition of units to the stock for cases of an environmental point having 10+ units and having less than 10 units.
+For instance, `test_eat` tested for the reduction of units from the environment and the addition of units to the stock for cases of an environmental raster containing 10+ units and having less than 10 units.
 Moreover, the aspect of the function in which an agent's stock only increases by 5 units if their (post-eating) store was 100 units or more was tested.

 ```
 def test_eat():